Begineer17/Remote-Control-Another-Computer-Using-Email-/README.md

 ### How to use:

 - Clone the repository.
-- Run the send_mail.py file on the computer that you want to use to send commands.
-The email subject will be the command as the features section describes.
+- Run the `MailChecker.py` file on the computer that you want to use to receive commands.
-- Run the MailChecker.py file on the computer that you want to use to receive commands.
+- Send the command to mangmaytinhremotecontrol@gmail.com via your own email.
+The email subject will be the command as the **features section** describes.
+Format doesn't matter, it will all be set to lowercase.

 ### Requirements:

-- Python 3.6 or above
+- Python 3.6 or above.
 - Only run on Windows
-- Install required packages using `pip install -r requirements.txt`
+- Install required packa.ges using `pip install -r requirements.txt`.